sigasi/sigasi_insights/manual/projectsetup.md

 ## 1: Import the project

-You can import an existing VHDL or SystemVerilog project from the file system by clicking **File \> Import… \> Sigasi \> Import a VHDL project** (or **Import a (System)Verilog project**).
+You can import an existing VHDL or (System)Verilog project from the file system by clicking **File \> Import… \> Sigasi \> Import a VHDL project** (or **Import a (System)Verilog project**).
 Browse to the root directory of the project, and press **Finish**.